hyperandroid/Automata/readme.md

  any message object's msgId value must be the value defined in the **event** attribute present in the transition FSM definition block.

+A session accepts messages until it has reached a final State at its top level.
+From then and beyond, the session will toss exceptions if it has a message sent.

 ##Logic object

 The FSM logic and state is ketp apart on a custom object the developer supplies to the FSM via the **logic** value.